-- 15. The Department of Agriculture, Environment and Rural Affairs will also provide timely access to information it holds relevant to the Fiscal Council's analyses.
-The Department of Agriculture, Environment and Rural Affairs will provide information, with appropriate quality assurance and assistance to understand it, as requested by the Fiscal Council.
+- 15. The Department for Infrastructure will also provide timely access to information it holds relevant to the Fiscal Council's analyses.
+The Department for Infrastructure will provide information, with appropriate quality assurance and assistance to understand it, as requested by the Fiscal Council.
 The information to be shared is expected to be statistical in nature, anonymised, or derived from information in the public domain.
-However as might be necessary and in line with the Department of Agriculture, Environment and Rural Affairs Data Protection Policy, any sharing of personal information by the Department of Agriculture, Environment and Rural Affairs to the Fiscal Council will require a separate data sharing agreement to safeguard that information according to UK GDPR requirements and Data Protection Act 2018. - 16.
-The type of information requested from the Council will include, although not be limited to: - Economic and fiscal data used to produce or assess spending or revenue plans and forecasts, including those at budget and monitoring rounds; - Other administrative and statistical data: e.g. demographic and demand factors; - Costing assumptions, cost benefit analyses, impact assessments, plans for implementation, etc.; - Forecasting: how the Department of Agriculture, Environment and Rural Affairs uses the data it has to produce forecasts and plans; - Commentary: observations or explanation alongside data or other information provided. - 17.
-Some of this information is already in the public domain, however, the Fiscal Council will also need access to detailed underlying data and assumptions, calculations and models that support results published. - 18.
+However as might be necessary and in line with the Department for Infrastructure Data Protection Policy, any sharing of personal information by the Department for Infrastructure to the Fiscal Council will require a separate data sharing agreement to safeguard that information according to UK GDPR requirements and Data Protection Act 2018. - 16.
+The type of information requested from the Council will include, although not be limited to: - Economic and fiscal data used to produce or assess spending or revenue plans and forecasts, including those at budget and monitoring rounds; - Other administrative and statistical data: e.g. demographic and demand factors; - Costing assumptions, cost benefit analyses, impact assessments, plans for implementation, etc.; - Forecasting: how the Department for Infrastructure uses the data it has to produce forecasts and plans; - Commentary: observations or explanation alongside data or other information provided. - 17.Some of this information is already in the public domain, however, the Fiscal Council will also need access to detailed underlying data and assumptions, calculations and models that support results published. - 18.
 To assist the Council in their assessments and work it will be critical that the form in which information is provided is in a suitable format.
-This may need to be discussed with the Council and the information provider within the Department of
+This may need to be discussed with the Council and the information provider within the Department for Infrastructure for each specific request, depending on the complexity of the information held.

-- Agriculture, Environment and Rural Affairs for each specific request, depending on the complexity of the information held. - 19.
-Department of Agriculture, Environment and Rural Affairs should provide full access to relevant information at no cost to the Fiscal Council, in line with the OECD principles for Independent Fiscal Institutions.
+- 19. The Department for Infrastructure should provide full access to relevant information at no cost to the Fiscal Council, in line with the OECD principles for Independent Fiscal Institutions.
 The information should be the latest information available in a readable format and within 10 working days (not counting the day of the request).
-Where this deadline cannot be met, the Department of Agriculture, Environment and Rural Affairs should provide a rationale to the Council to agree a suitable timeframe. - 20.
+Where this deadline cannot be met, the Department for Infrastructure should provide a rationale to the Council to agree a suitable timeframe. - 20.
 In requesting the information the Fiscal Council should also set out an explanation of why the information is needed.
-The Council should submit their requests for information to the relevant provider in the Department of Agriculture, Environment and Rural Affairs in the information request template set out in Annex B and the Council should keep its own system to monitor requests and responses from Department of Agriculture, Environment and Rural Affairs. - 21.
+The Council should submit their requests for information to the relevant provider in the Department for Infrastructure in the information request template set out in Annex B and the Council should keep its own system to monitor requests and responses from the Department for Infrastructure. - 21.
 As each NI Department will have its own MoU in place, the Council should request any specific departmental information directly from the department concerned.
 However, where there is a central role or it is a cross cutting matter where DoF coordination / assimilation would be advantageous, this may be requested of DoF.